Three-spined cardinalfish

-The three-spined cardinalfish (Apogonops anomalus) is a species of fish in the family Acropomatidae, the temperate ocean-basses or lanternbellies.
+The Three-spined cardinalfish (Verilus anomalus) is a species of ray-finned fish in the family Malakichthyidae.
 It is endemic to the marine waters off of Australia.
+Another name for this species of fish is Flathead feed.

 This fish occurs as deep as 600 m, but usually stays between 100 and 400 m.
 It grows to a length of 15 cm SL.

 Hector's lanternfish (Lampanyctodes hectoris) is an important part of its diet.

-Some authorities consider Apogonops to be a synonym of Verilus.
+It was formerly placed in the monotypic genus Apogonops, which is now considered a synonym of Verilus.